jsdclxvi/Reforestation/README.md

-## You can't trust a ladder.
-It will always let you down
+## Americans can't switch from pounds to kilograms overnight.
+That would cause mass confusion.